o0ragman0o/EmrifySC/SmartContracts/audit.md

 - [x] `function BatchTransfer` Impliment success testing for external calls to contracts.
 Fixed in 2137139
 - [x] `function BatchTransfer` Use `camelCase` for function identifiers to prevent confusion with events.
 Fixed in 2137139
 - [x] Fix invalid import paths introduced in 2137139.
 Fixed in 588f42c.

+Sixth review
+- [ ] The only unique functionality of this contract is the external call to `hodlerContract.addHodlerStake(_beneficiaryAddress,_amount)`.
+The entire contract can be considered redundant if the bulk transfer function is incorportate into t `HIT` contract along with the addtion of the `saleDistributionMultiAddress()` function which initiates hodler staking